ntu-icpc/npc/25sp/first/index.md

 * As it is our first time in organizing programming contest, the details are subject to changes.

+## Do's and Don't
+1. Contestants are only allowed to perform actions permitted within the local environemnt, such as navigating the references (details in [here](/../env)).
+2. During the contest, you are not allowed to write anything on the comments section in the contest page.
+If you need clarifications, you may raise your hand and ask the judge in the contest room.
+3. During the contest, contestants are prohibited from communicating with anyone except the judges and invigilators.
+4. Contestants are prohibited from submitting malicious codes, including but not limited to attacks on the judging server.
+5. If a contestant violates any of the aforementioned rules, the participant may be given a warning or even disqualify from the contest.

 ## Frequently-Asked-Question (FAQ)

 1. **Are we allowed to refer any online resources or AI resources?**